top of page

 Over 90% of headaches are caused by the two primary types of headache: migraine and tension headache, which can also occur in combination.
 Primary headaches also include cluster headaches and medication-associated headaches.

-In primary headaches, the pain itself is the underlying cause.
-Their cause is still unknown and therefore cannot always be completely eliminated.
+In primary headaches, the pain itself is the disease.
+Their cause is still not precisely known and therefore cannot always be completely eliminated.
 Prevention aims to avoid known triggers and factors that contribute to their development.
 Treatment consists of rapid and sustained pain relief.

 Secondary headaches

 This means that headaches that occur as a side effect of another illness are much rarer.
-However, they must be carefully monitored, and their causes must be eliminated quickly if necessary.
+However, they must be carefully monitored, and their causes, if necessary, must be eliminated quickly.
 One cause of secondary headaches can be a so-called dysfunction, for example, in which misaligned teeth and jaws cause tension, which can lead to headaches and even back pain.

 We are the Botulinum Outpatient Clinic in Zurich

 Botulinum toxin is a highly effective active ingredient used not only to treat wrinkles, but also to treat excessive sweating (hyperhidrosis) and migraines.
-The brand name of this medication originates from the Irish pharmaceutical company Allergan, now ABBVIE, and is well known in society.
+The brand name of this medication originates from the Irish pharmaceutical company Allergan, now known as AbbVie, and is well known in society.
 However, for legal reasons, it cannot be mentioned here and is replaced with BTX.

 Botulinum toxin is a protein produced by bacteria.
-The substance inhibits the release of acetylcholine from presynaptic vesicles, thus interrupting the transmission of impulses from nerve to muscle.
+The substance inhibits the release of acetylcholine from the presynaptic vesicles, thus interrupting the transmission of impulses from the nerve to the muscle.

 The toxin was first used therapeutically in the early 1970s by San Francisco ophthalmologist Scott to treat strabismus (cross-eyed eyes).
 In 1982, various research groups began using it for blepharospasm and hemifacial spasm.
 Since 1984, BTX has also been used for more complex dystonias (e.g., spastic torticollis).